GrazingGladehart/Duck-Defense/replit.md

 # Duck Defense 3D

 ## Overview
 Duck Defense 3D is a browser-based 3D survival game built with Three.js.
-It's a twist on the classic Duck Hunt game - this time, you play as a duck defending yourself against waves of hunters!
+It's a twist on the classic Duck Hunt game - this time, you play as a duck defending yourself against waves of hunters in a murky Florida swamp!

 ## Project Structure
 - `index.html` - Single-file game containing HTML, CSS, and JavaScript